Will AI Replace General Practitioners?

 Will AI replace general practitioners?βΎ

-How is AI changing general practice?βΎ
+How is AI changing primary care practice?βΎ